Martin-1997/udacity-investment-and-trading-capstone-project/README.md

 After testing different LSTM networks, hyperparameters and training parameters either manually, or by the use of GridSearch, we can come to a conclusion for a quite good model:

 - 120 days as input data to predict for day 121
-- 2 LSTM layers with 64 and 32 nodes respectively
+- 2 LSTM layers with 32 nodes each
 - Batch size for training of 64 and 10 training epochs
-- Best parameters for the adam algorithm can be found in the section [Hyperparameters for adam optimizer](##Hyperparameters for adam optimizer)
+- Best parameters for the adam algorithm can be found in the section [Hyperparameters for adam optimizer](#hyperparameters-for-adam-optimizer)

 # Conclusion/Reflection
 Training machine learning models is a very time intensive process, if it is done wrong.
 Therefore I come to the following conclusions to speed up development in the future: